Christopher Phillips: Early life and education

-According to Phillips, he began immersing himself in Plato's dialogues featuring the Athenian philosopher Socrates, and the historian Xenophon's Socratic dialogues, starting when he was about age 12.
-This inspired him, he recounts in his book "Soul of Goodness," to hold his first dialogues a la Socrates during lunch time at Carver Intermediate School in Newport News, Virginia, during the height of the desegregation era.
-After graduating from Menchville High School, he went on to garner a BA in government from the College of William & Mary.
-In 1997, he earned an Master of Arts in Teaching from Montclair State University, studying under the auspices of the Institute for the Advancement of Philosophy for Children.
-In 2000, he earned an M.A. in humanities, with an emphasis in philosophy, at California State University, Dominguez Hills; He also has a Master of Science in Natural Sciences degree from Delta State University, which was the first of his master's degrees.
-Garnering both a scholarship and a teaching fellowship, in 2010, at the age of 50, Phillips received a PhD in communications from Edith Cowan University in Australia - the subject of his doctoral dissertation (or thesis as it is known in Australia) is "Socrates café: an effective mechanism for realising a more participatory democracy".
-Afterwards he received a three-semester appointment as a senior writing and research fellow at the University of Pennsylvania.
+At age 12, Phillips began immersing himself in Plato's dialogues featuring the Athenian philosopher Socrates, and the historian Xenophon's Socratic dialogues.
+This inspired him, mentioned in his book Soul of Goodness, to hold his first dialogues a la Socrates during lunch time at Carver Intermediate School in Newport News, Virginia, during the height of the desegregation era.
+After graduating from Menchville High School, he obtained a BA in government from the College of William & Mary.
+In 1997, he earned an Master of Arts in Teaching from Montclair State University, studying under the Institute for the Advancement of Philosophy for Children.
+In 2000, he earned an M.A. in humanities, with an emphasis in philosophy, at California State University, Dominguez Hills; He has a Master of Science in Natural Sciences degree from Delta State University, the first of his master's degrees.
+With both a scholarship and a teaching fellowship, at the age of 50, Phillips received a PhD in communications from Edith Cowan University in Australia - the subject of his doctoral dissertation (Or thesis as it is known in Australia) is "Socrates café: an effective mechanism for realising a more participatory democracy".
+He later received a three-semester appointment as senior writing and research fellow at the University of Pennsylvania.

 Phillips's Café Initiatives

-Phillips writes in his book 'Soul of Goodness' that he began his professional life in 1981 as a middle school literature teacher in a six-room schoolhouse in Casco, Maine, in the rural Lakes Region of Maine and where he held transformative Socratic circle dialogues with his students, as well as a feature and hard-news newspaper reporter in Bridgton, Maine and then in Abingdon, Virginia, garnering journalism awards.
+Phillips began his professional life in 1981 as a middle school literature teacher in a six-room schoolhouse in Casco, Maine.
+He held Socratic circle dialogues with his students.
+He was also a feature and hard-news and feature newspaper reporter in Bridgton, Maine and Abingdon, Virginia, before he became a freelance writer for national magazines.

-Besides the Socrates Cafe, Phillips has launched kindred initiatives, including Democracy Cafe, Constitution Cafe, Spirit of '76 Cafe (part of his Declaration Project, and most recently, a Shakespeare Cafe.
-This latter project, which is resonating across the U.S. and, increasingly, on a global level, which is resonating across the U.S. and, increasingly, on a global level, springs originally from the "tragically unexpected death" of his father.
+Besides the Socrates Cafe, Phillips has launched related initiatives, including Democracy Cafe, Constitution Cafe, Spirit of '76 Cafe (Part of his Declaration Project), and most recently, Deep Space Cafe, and Shakespeare Cafe.
+This latter project springs originally from the "tragically unexpected death" of his father.

-Academic career
+Public intellectual and civic activist Cornel West refers to Phillips as "the greatest living embodiment of the Socratic spirit in our catastrophic times.
+His global grassroots movement of Socrates Cafés and Democracy Cafés have transformed the lives of millions of people in every continent on the Earth.
+His brilliant and wise books have touched the minds and souls of so many of us".

+Academic and Independent Scholar Career, other endeavors

-Phillips was a 2012 recipient of the Distinguished American Leadership Award, along with Adam Braun, founder of Pencils of Promise.
-Phillips has also taught in the graduate program Media, Culture and Communication at New York University, and at the University of Pennsylvania as a Senior Writing and Research Fellow.
+Phillips was a 2012 recipient of the Distinguished American Leadership Award, alongside Adam Braun, the founder of Pencils of Promise.
+Phillips has taught in the graduate program Media, Culture and Communication at New York University, and the University of Pennsylvania as a Senior Writing and Research Fellow.
 He has been Senior Education Fellow at the National Constitution Center and 2014–15 Network Fellow at the Edmond J. Safra Center for Ethics at Harvard University.
-In 2024, he was named Philosopher-In-Residence for Humanity in Deep Space.
+In 2024, he was titled Philosopher-In-Residence for Humanity in Deep Space.
+Phillips is also a registered Investment Advisor Representative, with specialties in ESG (Environmental, Societal, Governance) Investment and SRI (Socially Responsible Impact) Investing.